core-interaction/core-interaction.github.io/topic/css/index.md

 ### Pseudo-classes
 {: .four-above }

 These are [special selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes), added to `element`, `class`, or `id` which target unique *states* or *instances* of HTML elements.
-You’ll often see these used to target link states:
+You’ll often see these used to target [link states](https://web.dev/learn/css/pseudo-classes/#historic-states):

-{% include figure.html src='/example/pseudo-link/demo' height='26em' %}
+{% include figure.html src='/example/pseudo-link/demo' caption='`:hover` also works on any element, not just links!' height='26em' %}